Movies Opening Friday

 Insidious: The Last Key

-Credit writing, casting and performances for this stand-alone sequel being so entertaining.
-High school detention is populated by types: skinny nerd Spencer (Alex Wolf); football jock Fridge (Ser’Darius Blain), pretty-turned-vain selfie-taker Bethany (Madison Iseman), and shy bookworm Martha (Morgan Turner).
-These four find a mysterious game console (Jumanji), and are sucked into the game and transformed into their choice of adult avatars.
-The nerd becomes a smoldering, muscular adventurer (Dwayne Johnson), the jock is now a small whiner (Kevin Hart), a shy bookworm gives way to a Lara Croft-type (Karen Gillan), and sexy Bethany trades her body for that of middle-aged cartographer Jack Black.
+This funny and entertaining stand-alone sequel works primarily thanks to writing, casting and performances — despite improvements in computer-generated effects since Robin Williams introduced “Jumanji” in 1995.
+That is the most pleasant surprise.
+The story has a “Breakfast Club” take-off, with high school detention again populated by types: skinny nerd Spencer (Alex Wolf); football jock Fridge (Ser’Darius Blain), vain selfie-taker Bethany (Madison Iseman) and shy bookworm Martha (Morgan Turner).
+These four find a mysterious console (Jumanji), and barely hear the drums before being sucked into the game and transformed into their choice of adult avatars.
+The nerd becomes a smoldering, muscular adventurer (Dwayne Johnson), the jock is now a small whiner (Kevin Hart), a shy bookworm gives way to a Lara Croft-type (Karen Gillan) and sexy Bethany has traded her body for that of a chubby, middle-aged cartographer (Jack Black).
 Adult avatars, however, maintain teenage personalities and fears.
-Kudos to director Jake Kasdan, who introduces one message about overcoming insecurities and another involving the four opposites pooling strengths and working together if they are to survive.
-Black steals scenes by channeling his much-too-believable inner Bethany.
+Rules state that all have limited time, and limited lives, to lose, before they must find and return a stolen jewel.
+Otherwise, “game over.”
+Kudos to director Jake Kasdan, who introduces CGI hippos, snakes and jaguars, but also one message about overcoming insecurities and another involving the four opposites pooling strengths and working together if they are to survive.
+Pay attention or risk missing Kasdan’s salute to Williams’ Alan Parrish from the original “Jumanji.”

-PG-13: Adventure action, suggestive content and language — Alamo Drafthouse, Tinseltown 17, Movies 16 and Stars & Stripes Drive-In.
+PG-13: Adventure action, suggestive content and language — Alamo Drafthouse, Tinseltown 17 (includes XD), Movies 16 (includes XD) and Stars &Stripes Drive-In.

 Kerns rating: HHHH